-Additional, targeted support and provision Specialist, individualised support and provision Two-week summer-school placement during term time to local secondary school for those children who are considered to benefit from this experience.
-Pupils identified as possibly struggling with transition have many additional visits in small groups/ Increasing use of electronic measure to support transition including videos, online assemblies.
-One page profiles, detailing the children's views and specific requirements are shared with the secondary school's SENCO or new teacher when there is an internal transition from year to year.
-Secondary school SENCO attends year 6 annual statement reviews (and earlier if the parent requests).
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision There are strong links with feeder secondary schools and nursery schools.
+SENDCo identifies pupils who may need extra support at transition from KS2 to KS3.
+Pupils visit secondary school of choice.
+Summer school visits and 'learning together' sessions in school with parents/carers ensure that the transition from nursery to reception is effective.
+Individual telephone contact, transition sessions in the term before they start school.
+A gradual transition into school at the beginning of the Autumn term supports the children to settle.
+Use of Tapestry and regular communications with parents supports smooth transitions.
+Parent meetings on site including to introduce phonics and reading supports relationships.
+EYFS teacher has close links with Dobwalls School Nursery and regular visits to support teaching of early phonics throughout the year supports the building of relationships over the year.
+Two-week summer-school placement during term time to local secondary school for those pupils who are considered to benefit from this experience.
+Pupils identified as possibly struggling with transition have many additional visits in small groups.
+Increasing use of electronic measures to support transition including videos, online assemblies.
+One page profiles, detailing the pupil's views and specific requirements are shared with the secondary school's SENDCO or new teacher when there is an internal transition from year to year.
+Secondary school SENDCO attends year 6 annual statement reviews (and earlier if the parent requests).
 1:1 planned visits as needed.
-Two-week summer-school placement during term time to local secondary school for those children who are considered to benefit from this experience.
-Pupils identified as possibly struggling with transition have many additional visits in small groups/ Increasing use of electronic measure to support transition including videos,